hussamfyi/hussamfyi.github.io/work.md

 I'm a 0 → 1 product manager.

-In a nutshell: I like to take ambitious product bets then figure out how to design and launch them to go viral.
+In a nutshell: I like to take ambitious product bets and design launch campaigns to them to go viral.

 [See my Resume ↗](https://hussam.fyi/resume.pdf)